FNB v Lynn: Facts

 On 10 June 1991, a progress certificate was issued, certifying that the balance of the retention money amounted to a sum of R1,106,376.37, payable when a final certificate of completion was issued by the project's engineer within fourteen days of the expiration of the retention period.
 On 10 June, the contractor was placed in provisional liquidation and was finally wound up on 26 July.
 On 2 July, the engineer issued a final certificate of completion.

 A dispute arose between the bank and the respondents in the present case, the joint liquidators of the contractor, as to who was entitled to payment of the balance of the retention money.
-The joint liquidators applied to a Provincial Division for a declaratory order that, on a proper construction of the contract of cession, no security had been conferred on the bank in respect of retention money certified in terms of the contract for payment by the employer subsequent to 10 June 1991.
+The joint liquidators applied to the Natal Provincial Division for a declaratory order that, on a proper construction of the contract of cession, no security had been conferred on the bank in respect of retention money certified in terms of the contract for payment by the employer subsequent to 10 June 1991.

 On 15 December 1993, the application was granted with costs against the bank.
 Relying on the authority of Muller v Trust Bank of Africa, the court held that the right to the retention money had not vested in the contractor at the time of the issue of the completion certificate, and that, at most, the contractor could be said to have had a mere spes or expectation of a right not yet in existence which was not capable of cession prior to the contractor's liquidation.

 The bank appealed against the decision.